David-Byrne/SADD/docs/report/results.md

 ![sentiment](images/sentiment.png)
 #### Figure X: The sentiment over the course of the debate so far.

 This shows the smoothed sentiment calculated so far by the pipeline.
-It is displayed in the range [-1,1] as we found this to be a more user friendly option than the usual range of [0,1].
+It is displayed in the range [-1,1] as we found this to be a more user-friendly option than the usual range of [0,1].
 For the remainder of this section, all figures for sentiment will be given for the [-1,1] range to keep consistency with the graph.

 It can clearly be seen from this graph that the sentiment values were more extreme nearer the start of the debate, especially on the Save side.
 This is more likely to do with the lower levels of Twitter activity nearer the start, than any calming of discussion.
 As seen in the above subsections, there was very little Save Twitter activity in the first few months of measurements.
 This means noise had a far greater impact as a few extra negative Tweets in a day noticeably brought down the average.
 From mid-January onwards, all daily values have kept within the [-0.2,0.4] interval.
 This coincides with the increase in Twitter activity discussed above.